 Hirosaki Castle was built in the early Edo period (1611), and the current castle tower was rebuilt in 1811

-It is an important relic in telling the history of the castle, but in recent years, a "bulge" was discovered in the stone wall on the east side of the main enclosure.
-This bulge is thought to be caused by soil pressure behind the stone wall, ground movement, and deterioration over time, and it has been pointed out that if left unattended, there is a risk of it collapsing.
+While it is an important historical site for understanding the castle's history, in recent years, a bulge in the stone wall on the east side of the main enclosurehas been observed.
+This is believed to be caused by soil pressure, ground movement, and deterioration over time, and it has been pointed out that there is a risk of collapse if left untreated.

 Hirosaki Castle stone walls